About the property

 The back yard patio area is equipped with three bistro tables and six chairs, as well as a charcoal Weber grill.

-Things to Do in Albuquerque: Duke City FIx: For a daily dose of Albuquerque pictures (as well as local commentary), see the Duke City Fix web site.
+Things to Do in Albuquerque: Check out the web site for Old Town Albuquerque.
+Also, the Duke City Fix web site for a daily dose of Albuquerque pictures (as well as local commentary).
 Photos are posted on the Albuquerque Photo Gallery near the top of the DCF home page.
 People post new ones daily, and there are often spectacular shots of the Albuquerque scenery.

-A Couple of Restaurants: Here are a couple of local restaurants of note (there are many other fabulous ones in Old Town, and throughout Albuquerque, but these are a couple of my favorites):
+Here are a few of local restaurants of note (there are many other fabulous ones in Old Town, and throughout Albuquerque, but these are some of my favorites):

 The St. Claire Winery and Bistro - great food, often live music, and local New Mexico wines.
 About a five minute drive (with traffic).

 Seasons - within walking distance - upscale, great food, good service.

 Golden Crown Panederia - Bakery which gets rave reviews in my guest book.